Key Takeaways

 |---|---|---|---|---|---|

 | Qooper | SaaS | 78 | 2,203% | 6 mo | Existing content had zero traffic.
-Links unlocked rankings for pages already published — pure authority ROI. |
+High quality backlinks from high authority websites unlocked rankings for pages already published — pure authority ROI. |

-| BloomsyBox | eCommerce | 79 | 555% | 10 mo | Organic traffic replaced paid ad spend.
+| BloomsyBox | eCommerce | 79 | 555% | 10 mo | Search traffic replaced paid ad spend.
 Each organic visit that displaces a paid click is pure margin gain. |

 | Ocean Recovery | Healthcare | 83 | 127% | 9 mo | Patient LTV of $10K–$50K+ with CPCs of $25–$45.
-Even modest traffic growth translates to massive revenue. |
+Even modest growth translates to massive revenue. |

 For detailed timelines on what happens month-by-month during these campaigns, see our link building timeline guide.
-For the number of links needed to achieve similar results in your vertical, see our backlink quantity framework.
+For the number of links needed to achieve similar search results in your vertical, see our backlink quantity framework.

 Link Building ROI vs. PPC ROI: The Compounding Advantage